yvaeltercero/camila/README.md

 $config['skin'] = 'camila'
 ```

+## To-do

+* Cleaning up some parts of the code
+* Review some issues with the compose page
+* Accesibility analysis
+* Code review and issues solving

 ## Work in progress

 `camila` is a work in progress effort, so if you give it a try and want to offer some feedback or report a problem, please do it in the Issues page.
 If want to make a contribution, please feel free to send a pull request.